 M.A. in Mass Communication graduates move on to professional jobs or continue their studies as doctoral students.
 Total enrollment in the program usually totals about 50 students, with about 25 new students enrolling each fall.

 Doctoral graduates typically seek university teaching and research jobs, but occasionally take high-level professional jobs.
 About 40 students are enrolled in the program, which admits about 10 new students each year and normally requires three to four years to complete.

-The graduate program awards prestigious Roy H. Park Fellowships to 10 or 11 incoming M.A. in Mass Communication students and seven or eight doctoral students.
+The graduate program awards prestigious Roy H. Park Fellowships to exceptional incoming master's and doctoral students.
 The fellowships include generous stipends, tuition, health insurance and funding for research and travel.
 M.A. in Technology and Communication students are not eligible for the fellowships.